 9. Be prepared for emergencies

 It’s always better to be safe than sorry.
-Be sure to bring along a first-aid kit and know how to use it.
+Be sure to bring a first-aid kit and know how to use it.
 It’s also a good idea to let someone else know where you’re going and when you expect to be back.

 Whether you’re going across town or just around the block, pack your trip for everything in case something happens.
-That means bandages, wipes, extra clothes, a water bottle for each of them, and other items that are unique to your family.
+That means bandages, wipes, extra clothes, a water bottle for each of them, and other items unique to your family.

 10. Reward your kids at the end of the hike